 Take your time

 No matter how you go about it, it’s going to take time to adjust to your life back home.
-You may be returning to live with your parents, or residing with friends, and you may even feel displaced right now if your housing has been disrupted by the coronavirus.
+You may be returning to live with your parents, or residing with friends, and you may even feel displaced if your housing has been disrupted by the coronavirus.
 Everything you’re feeling is not only normal, but okay.
-The most common feelings that students have, that may be even more enhanced at this time include:
+The most common feelings that students have, that may be more enhanced at this time include:

 - That no one understands what you’re feeling